canstralian/CyberAttackDetection/README.md

 ### Model Architecture and Objective

-The model utilizes deep learning algorithms, such as neural networks, to analyze patterns in network traffic and system logs for attack detection.
+The model uses deep learning techniques to classify and identify malicious patterns in system logs and network traffic.

 ### Compute Infrastructure